patric-liu/pig-classifier/Part 2/README.md

 If the dataset were larger and had more variety, a training schedule would be useful for maintaining a balance between training speed and network accuracy.

 ### results
-An evaluation dataset that the network was not trained on would be ideal
+An evaluation dataset would be essential in real applications to evaluate how well the network performs on unseen data.
+Overfitting can very easily occur in situations such as this were there is very little variance in the data.